11 money challenges to save more money all year round

 Save

 There comes a point in the year when your wallet is stretched to the limit.
-To prevent this, we’ve come up with 11 fun money challenges to help you keep your accounts in the black all year round.
+To prevent this, we’ve come up with 11 fun money-saving challenges to help you keep your accounts in the black all year round.
 Our ideas range from giving up your morning coffee to saving for (and on) a rainy day, and they’re all designed to help you plan your budget and take long-term control of your money.
 The key is to set realistic goals and adapt the challenges to suit your lifestyle – and don’t forget to reward yourself when you’ve finished.
 If you want an extra bonus in your account soon, read on…

 Think of your wallet as something with a mind and a soul.
 With the daily challenges and festive peaks it faces, it’s no surprise that its spirits (and contents) can sometimes be pretty low.
 But you can do something about the blues and boost your financial well-being.
-The key is called balance: Effortlessly putting money aside throughout the year so that it’s there when you really need it.
+The key is called balance: Effortlessly saving money throughout the year so that it’s there when you really need it.

 We’ve put together 11 playful money challenges.
 They’re designed not only to bolster your bank account, but also to bring a sense of fun and achievement to managing your finances.
 Try them out if you’re getting ready for the festive season, sticking to your New Year’s resolutions or just looking for innovative ways to save for a rainy day – these challenges are perfect for any time of year.